Annapurna Circuit trek with Tilicho lake during the winter

 Annapurna Circuit trek with Tilicho Lake during winter.
 January 2018.

 Andrew and I had agreed to discuss a second trek on which he could go after his family trek on our communications.
-We decided to go on the Annapurna circuit with Tilicho Lake as it met his requirements of going to relatively easy accessibility, could be done within two weeks, visiting a glacial lake and going over 5000 meters.
-We decided to start on the 8th of January two days after his family left for Hong Kong.
-While Andrew was in Pokhara and Chitwan with his family, I had returned to Kathmandu to get necessary permits, getting the required information, etc.
+We decided to go on the Annapurna Circuit with Tilicho Lake.
+It met his requirements of relatively easy accessibility, which could be done within two weeks, visiting a glacial lake and going over 5000 meters.
+We decided to start on the 8th of January, two days after his family left for Hong Kong.
+While Andrew was in Pokhara and Chitwan with his family, I had returned to Kathmandu to get the necessary permits, getting the required information, etcetera.

 The Drive to Besishar.

-We had agreed to hire a car to Besisahar to where there is a black-topped road, from Besisahar we had to hire a local Indian jeep.
+We had agreed to hire a car from Besisahar to a black-topped road; from Besisahar, we had to hire a local Indian jeep.
 My local transporter in Besisahar advised me to start from Kathmandu early as a small section of the road freezes in the late afternoon.
-Andrew and I agreed to leave Kathmandu at 5 a.m with some packed breakfast and coffee to avoid the icy section of the fair weather road to Chame – our destination for the first night.
-I went to pick up Andrew with a slight delay as the designated driver's mother in law turned ill, and he had to be replaced by another person.
+Andrew and I agreed to leave Kathmandu at 5 a.m with some packed breakfast and coffee to avoid the icy section of the fair-weather road to Chame – our destination for the first night.
+I went to pick up Andrew with a slight delay as the designated driver’s mother in law turned ill, and he had to be replaced by another person.
 We managed to get out of Kathmandu valley smoothly as it was still early.
-Driving into or out of Kathmandu can be nightmarish with delays as long as 3-4 hours.
+Driving into or out of Kathmandu can be nightmarish, with delays as long as 3-4 hours.
 We had very clear views of the Manaslu and Annapurna range on the drive to Besisahar.
 We reached Besishar on schedule after 5 hours of driving.